-Thread Heaven (6609) is a wonderful product that keeps your thread from tangling and makes it easier to stitch.
-If you have never used Thread Heaven, check out their website for instructions on how to get the most out of the product.
+A thread conditioner is a wonderful product that keeps your thread from tangling and makes it easier to stitch.

-Pliers may not be a tool you carry in your stitching bag on a regular basis!
-However, it is a great tool when you have to remove (which really means crush) beads that end up in the wrong spot!
-Mini Pliers Set – 3 pieces.
+Pliers may not be a tool you carry in your stitching bag on a regular basis but they can be great tools when you have to remove (which really means crush) beads that end up in the wrong spot.

 Attaching a Single Seed Bead

 For most of your bead placements, you are going to be stitching into the fabric or canvas just beyond the width of your bead.
-Today I am going to tell you about two ways to attach a single seed bead where the bead hole is not seen from the top of the piece.
+This article will talk about two ways to attach a single seed bead where the bead hole is not seen from the top of the piece.

 For a cross-stitch piece, most of the references indicate you want to use a half cross stitch, which will cause your bead to lay slightly on a slant.
 Whether you start from the upper or lower left corner, doesn’t make a difference.
 What is important is you always use the same slant for stitching.
 Imagine that the area where you are placing the bead is a square, divided into nine points.
 Your bead will cover section 5 when it is stitched down.
 If you start at 1 and go through the bead to 9, your bead will have a different slant than if you go from point 7 to 3.

 Attaching Bugle beads